-The General Statutes of Connecticut give the State the specific authority to enter into continuing disclosure agreements in accordance with the requirements of Securities and Exchange Commission Rule 15c2-12 (the "Rule").
-The State will enter into a Continuing Disclosure Agreement with respect to the Bonds for the benefit of the beneficial owners of the Bonds, substantially in the form attached as Appendix I-C to this Official Statement (the "Continuing Disclosure Agreement"), pursuant to which the State will agree to provide or cause to be provided, in accordance with the requirements of the Rule: (i) certain annual financial information and operating data, (ii) in a timely manner not in excess of ten business days after the occurrence of the event, notice of the occurrence of certain events with respect to the Bonds, and (iii) timely notice of a failure by the State to provide the required annual financial information on or before the date specified in the Continuing Disclosure Agreement.
-The Underwriters' obligation to purchase the Bonds shall be conditioned upon their receiving, at or prior to the delivery of the Bonds, an executed copy of the Continuing Disclosure Agreement.
+Appendix I-D-1 to this Part I (the "Continuing Disclosure Agreement").
+Pursuant to the Continuing Disclosure Article and the Continuing Disclosure Supplement, with respect to the University, and under the Continuing Disclosure Agreement with respect to the State (the Continuing Disclosure Article, the Continuing Disclosure Supplement and the Continuing Disclosure Agreement, herein called the "Continuing Disclosure Undertaking"), the University and the State, respectively, agree to provide or cause to be provided, in accordance with the requirements of the Rule, (i) certain annual financial information and operating data, (ii) notice of the occurrence of certain events with respect to the 2016 Bonds within 10 business days of the occurrence of such events (such notice only by the University with respect to the University), and (iii) timely notice of a failure to provide the required annual financial information on or before the date specified in the Continuing Disclosure Undertaking.
+The Underwriters' obligation to purchase the 2016 Bonds shall be conditioned upon their receiving, at or prior to the delivery of the 2016 Bonds, an executed copy of the Continuing Disclosure Undertaking.